 In the broadest terms, refacing costs about half of what it would cost to completely replace kitchen cabinetry.
 The average kitchen is about 10 feet by 12 feet and features approximately 30 linear feet of cabinetry.
 Frequently, contractors will quote estimates based on the linear foot.
 Using basic materials in most markets, the price for material and installation will be between $2,400 and $3,200.
 Upgrade to slightly better materials, and the cost will likely range between $3,000 and $4,000.
 Finally, customized, solid-wood refacing may cost as little as $3,700 and as much as $5,000.

 What Is It?

-Refinishing kitchen cabinets usually consists of staining, sanding, repainting or any combination of the three.
+Refinishing kitchen cabinets usually consists of glazing, staining, sanding, repainting or any combination of the three.
 Where cabinet refacing is bringing in new materials, cabinet refinishing is updating your current kitchen cabinets.
 If you are tackling a refinish job yourself, experience with stripping, minor cosmetic repair and staining or painting will greatly help.
 If not, we highly recommend hiring a professional.

 Cabinet Refinishing Options

 Refinishing kitchen cabinets can be done in a variety of ways.
 Wood cabinets may be restored with a fresh application of stain, either in the same shade as the original or something deeper for a bold look.
 Paint is another option that can brighten up old kitchens.
 When the refinishing job is done right, it will give the kitchen a whole new look and feel.